2003 Nasiriyah bombing: Attack

 The attack began shortly before 11:00 a.m. when a large tanker truck sped towards the entrance of the base.
 Carabiniere Andrea Filippa, who was part of the unit guarding the main gate and was among the casualties, managed to shoot and kill the two drivers before the vehicle could smash through the gate and enter the compound.
 The tanker slammed onto the gate, stopped and exploded in a massive fireball.
 Nearby houses sustained structural damage and a car carrying five Iraqi women was incinerated, killing those inside.
 The blast was so powerful that buildings across the Euphrates river suffered shattered windows.
 The front of the three-story building serving as the Italian headquarters collapsed.
 18 Italian troops, including 12 Carabinieri policemen were killed in the blast along with an Italian civilian.
 A further 20 Italians and 80 Iraqis were wounded.

 Aftermath

 The attack was the worst incident involving Italian soldiers since Operation Restore Hope in Somalia and the highest loss of Italian soldiers since World War II.
 The attack thus shocked Italy and plunged it into a three-day mourning period.
 The soldiers were given a state funeral.
 Despite the large loss, Italian Prime Minister Silvio Berlusconi reaffirmed his commitment to the mission in Iraq and President George W. Bush said in a statement at the White House, "Today in Iraq, a member of NATO, Italy, lost some proud sons in the service of freedom and peace."

-Italian Defence Minister Antonio Martino pinned blame on Saddam Hussein loyalists saying, "evidence on the ground and intelligence reports lead us to believe that today's attack was planned and carried out by remnants loyal to Saddam... united with Arab extremists."
+Italian Defence Minister Antonio Martino blamed Saddam Hussein loyalists saying, "evidence on the ground and intelligence reports lead us to believe that today's attack was planned and carried out by remnants loyal to Saddam... united with Arab extremists."